codykimberling/CKBasicAuthUrlUtilities/README.md

 `CKBasicAuthUrlUtilitiesDefaultSchemeTypeHttp` or
 `CKBasicAuthUrlUtilitiesDefaultSchemeTypeHttps`

-But you shouldn't be using BASIC auth over HTTP anyway, so don't do this!
+But you shouldn't be using basic auth over HTTP anyway, so don't do this!